What are PWA’s?

 PWA’s (Progressive Web Apps) are web-based applications that take advantage of new features supported by modern browsers to produce a high-quality user experience.
 To put it simply, they are webpages that work like a traditional native application from the user’s perspective.
 PWA’s combine various cutting-edge technologies to create innovative solutions that outperform native apps in many areas.

-• Progressivity: The newer web browsers can utilize the full potential of PWA’s, but the basic functionalities are available on older browser also.
+- Progressivity: The newer web browsers can utilize the full potential of PWA’s, but the basic functionalities are available on the older browser also.

 PWA’s are often associated with Google, but, all the other big players are just as involved, including Mozilla, Microsoft and Apple.

 So, how do PWA’s differ from native apps and how can they produce added value?

 One of the most obvious advantages is the fact that PWA’s run on all operating systems.
 The same app will work regardless of your choice of OS, be it MacOS, Windows, Android or iOS.
 This greatly reduces the costs of developing a new application – a process that can often be very, very expensive.
 Also, PWA’s do not have to be installed in order to use them.
 They are not hidden away behind some specific app store but can be found and accessed through any search engine.
 This allows the user to easily try out an application and install it afterwards if finding it useful.
 Installing a PWA on a mobile device’s home screen creates an almost identical user experience compared to native apps.